chin-cyber21/ARIA-adaptive-root-cause-Intelligence-agent-for-manufacturing-/README.md

 Aria cosnsit of 6 different agents/ functions orchestrated via LangGraph, each agent has its role and intent as follows:

-- a. classifier : Figures out the user query intent
+- classifier : Figures out the user query intent
-- b.
-Retrieval : makes a hybrid search ( BM25 keyword + semantic ) over machine records
+- Retrieval : makes a hybrid search ( BM25 keyword + semantic ) over machine records
-- c.
-Sap Connector: custom tools based agent created to fetch real data (workcase demonstrated with syntetic data in mvp) and perform operation/ tool calling based on intent.
+- Sap Connector: custom tools based agent created to fetch real data (workcase demonstrated with syntetic data in mvp) and perform operation/ tool calling based on intent.
-- d.
-Reasoning: deep analysis for complex root cause queries via user
+- Reasoning: deep analysis for complex root cause queries via user
-- e.
-Escalationn: Decides the priority of situation based on confidence and stock levels
+- Escalationn: Decides the priority of situation based on confidence and stock levels
-- f.
-Synthesis: Generates the final structured output answer with relevant confidence score
+- Synthesis: Generates the final structured output answer with relevant confidence score

 state flows through all agents via shared TypeDict (LangGraph)